 - Probation Assistant

 Graduate Employment Outlook

-According to the U.S. Bureau of Labor Statistics, employment for addiction/substance abuse counselors is expected to increase by 31 percent through 2022.
+According to the Occupational Outlook Handbook, employment for addiction/substance abuse counselors is expected to increase by 23 percent (much faster than average) through 2030.

 Graduate Starting Salary Projections